Boudani-Aziz/trello-clone/README.md

 # Trello Clone

-A full-stack Trello clone built with Next.js, Prisma, Clerk, and Stripe.
+A full-stack Trello clone built with Next.js and Prisma.

 ## Table of Contents